khanhtranngoccva/Brunch-Windows-Installer/README.md

 3. Uninstalls the Chrome OS image. (the user can remove Grub2Win with Windows' program manager)

 Possible bugs: none at the moment, report bugs on https://t.me/chromeosforpc.

+TODO: WSL distro checker may break.
+Please add a better algorithm.
+If you want to contribute, please ask me on Telegram. ;)